Conrad O'Brien-ffrench: India

-Upon his return, Conrad was assigned as an Aide-de-camp to one of the British Governors for the upcoming Royal tour of India.
+Upon his return, O'Brien-ffrench was assigned as an aide-de-camp to one of the British Governors for the upcoming Royal tour of India.
 Edward VIII, then the Prince of Wales, arrived in India on 21 December 1921, and stayed until April 1922.
-During this time the Indian National Congress of Mohandas Karamchand Gandhi and Jawaharlal Nehru was in full swing, and the Royal tour was dogged by passive demonstrations and riots.
+During this time the Indian National Congress of Gandhi and Nehru was in full swing, and the royal tour was dogged by passive demonstrations and riots.
 The heavy handed response of the British to this resistance played a part in the end of the British Raj.

-In February 1922, Conrad witnessed a meeting requested by the Viceroy of India, Lord Reading (Rufus Isaacs, 1st Marquess of Reading), with the Prince to discuss the possible arrest of Mohandas K. Gandhi.
+In February 1922, Nehru witnessed a meeting requested by the Viceroy of India, Lord Reading (Rufus Isaacs, 1st Marquess of Reading), with the Prince to discuss the possible arrest of Gandhi.
 On 1 February 1922, Gandhi had written a letter to the Viceroy informing him of the Bardoli district's decision to commence mass civil disobedience and non-payment of taxes, unless the Viceroy declared a policy of non-interference with non-violent activities.

-On 4 February 1922, upon learning that the sub inspector of Chauri Chaura police station assaulted Congress volunteers at Mundera Bazar, an angry mob gathered at the station, demanding explanation from the guilty official.
-While the crowd marched on, shouting anti-government slogans, police fired warning shots agitating the crowds further.
-In response the crowd began throwing stones at the police, who were then ordered to open fire, killing three and wounding several others.
-The police retreated, some believe due to lack of ammunition while others attribute it to fear of the angry and courageous crowd.
-Chaos ensued and the heavily outnumbered police returned to the shelter of Thana (City Hall).
-The enraged crowd challenged the police to come out of their den, and on paying no heed, took revenge by setting the Thana on fire, killing 22 officers (including the station officer) who were trapped inside.
+On 4 February 1922, upon learning that the sub-inspector of Chauri Chaura police station assaulted Congress volunteers at Mundera Bazar, an angry mob gathered at the station, demanding explanation from the official.
+While the crowd marched on, shouting anti-government slogans, police fired warning shots agitating the crowd further.
+In response the crowd began throwing stones at the police, who were then ordered to open fire, and killed three and wounding several others.
+The police retreated, some believe due to lack of ammunition, others attributing it to fear of the angry crowd.
+Chaos ensued and the heavily outnumbered police returned to the shelter of the thana (city hall).
+The crowd challenged the police to come out, and on being paid no heed, set the thana on fire, killing 22 officers, including the station officer, who were trapped inside.

-Gandhi did not support the violent actions, and consequently suspended the Non-cooperation movement at its peak.
+Gandhi did not support the violent actions, and consequently suspended the non-cooperation movement at its peak.
 British officials hoped to suppress the civil disobedience by arresting Gandhi, and on 10 March 1922, Lord Reading ordered Gandhi's arrest.
-The initial discussion that Conrad witnessed was now a reality, Gandhi had been arrested, tried and jailed, but the results were not as the British intended.
-Conrad experienced firsthand the transformative influence of one man as he peacefully expressed true character, and soon the control of the British Raj gave way to India's leadership.
+The initial discussion that O'Brien-ffrench witnessed was now a reality: Gandhi had been arrested, tried and jailed, but the results were not as the British intended.
+O'Brien-ffrench experienced firsthand the transformative influence of one man as he peacefully expressed true character, and soon the control of the British Raj gave way to India's leadership.